You can find Part I of this series here

 Dæmons at the National Theatre

-In 2000 Nicholas Wright took over Artistic Directorship of the National Theatre in London and immediately began planning to put together a stage production to attract in younger theatre-goers that represented a modern equivalent to classics like Peter Pan and The Wind in the Willows.
+In 2000 Nicholas Hytner took over Artistic Directorship of the National Theatre in London and immediately began planning to put together a stage production to attract in younger theatre-goers that represented a modern equivalent to classics like Peter Pan and The Wind in the Willows.

 He swiftly settled on His Dark Materials as the text for the job.
 Nicholas Wright was engaged to write the script, Hytner took on the role of director himself, and in 2003 the production debuted on the multi-faceted Swiss-army-rubiks-Cube that is the Olivier stage of the National Theatre.

-I was nineteen, in my first year at university at King's College London, right next door to the National, and having been thoroughly devoted to His Dark Materials since I ad first read it seven years before, was giddy with excitement to see the name flashing across the National's LED board as I crossed Waterloo Bridge to college.
+I was nineteen, in my first year at university at King's College London, right next door to the National, and having been thoroughly devoted to His Dark Materials since I first read Northern Lights seven years before, was giddy with excitement to see the name flashing across the National's LED board as I crossed Waterloo Bridge to college.
 I queued twice from 6am to get day tickets which were £10 and therefore wonderfully available to the penurious but dogged student.

 And it was not just the marketing and demographics that made sense: it was the writing.